orbisius/sak4wp/README.md

 Requirements
 ------------

-Installed and configured WordPress
+- Installed and configured WordPress
-FTP client to upload SAK4WP
+- FTP client to upload SAK4WP
-Reminder to remove the SAK4WP after use to prevent being hacked.
+- Reminder to remove the SAK4WP after use to prevent being hacked.
+- php_curl extension to be available

 Support